-The VCE VET Integrated Technologies program is drawn from a national training package state accredited curriculum and offers portable qualifications which are recognised throughout Australia.
-These qualifications provide students with a broad range of skills and knowledge to pursue a career or further training in related industries. which offers students prevocational training in the electrotechnology industry.
-The VCE VET Integrated Technologies program provides students with the knowledge and skills required to further their studies or career in related industries, which encompass units in electrotechnology, telecommunications, information technology and security systems.
+The VCE VET Integrated Technologies program is drawn from Victorian accredited curriculum and offers a portable qualification which is recognised throughout Australia.
+This qualification provides students with a broad range of skills and knowledge to pursue a career or further training in the integrated technology sector.
+The VCE VET Integrated Technologies program is designed to give students the opportunity to gain experience in the integrated technology sector, which encompasses electrotechnology, telecommunications, information technology and security systems.

-Credit in the VCE or VCAL: recognition of up to two units at Units 1 and 2 level and a Units 3 and 4 sequence.
+Credit in the VCE or VCAL: recognition of up to two VCE VET units at Units 1 and 2 level and a VCE VET Units 3 and 4 sequence.

 Note: The Units 3 and 4 sequence of VCE VET Integrated Technologies is not designed as a stand-alone study.
 Students are strongly advised against undertaking the Units 3 and 4 sequence without first completing Units 1 and 2.